The origin of indigenous drums and their meaning

 Contemporary issues and cultural transmission

 Today, the making and use of drums are still taught to younger generations to ensure the continuity of traditions.
-However, cultural appropriation remains an important issue: respect for indigenous practices and the knowledge passed down by elders is essential.
+Respect for the practices and knowledge passed down by elders remains essential.

 Foire aux questions